BradPatras/ios-modules-test/README.md

 ------
 ### ImageLoader
 Provides UIImageView extensions for asynchronously loading images.
-Currently just wrapping Kingfisher api but if I wanted to swap out Kingfisher for something else in the future it would be really simple and require no changes to the main app.
+Currently just wrapping [Kingfisher](https://github.com/onevcat/Kingfisher) apis but if I wanted to swap out Kingfisher for something else in the future it would be really simple and require no changes to the main app.

 &nbsp;